OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: Applications

 In supervised classification tasks, we remove the masked tokens and feed the averaged output embeddings from the pre-training models to a single fully-connected layer.
 We apply softmax layer to make predictions at last.
 As for the inputs, to present the effectiveness of heterogeneous entity types, we not only use paper titles as inputs but also concatenate other entities.
 Besides, we also tested the model performance with and without the original pre-training model parameters frozen.
 We follow the standard configurations for fine-tuning BERT, which are enclosed in the appendix.

-As shown in Table~\ref{tab:supervised-classification-result}, the OAG-BERT outperforms SciBERT by a large margin when the parameters in pre-trained parts are frozen.
-When not frozen, for venue and affiliation prediction, OAG-BERT surpasses SciBERT significantly.
-In FOS prediction, although OAG-BERT under-performs SciBERT in some cases, the best performance for using all available entities in OAG-BERT still beats the one reached by SciBERT.
+As shown in Table~\ref{tab:supervised-classification-result}, the \method outperforms SciBERT by a large margin when the parameters in pre-trained parts are frozen.
+When not frozen, for venue and affiliation prediction, \method surpasses SciBERT significantly.
+In FOS prediction, although \method under-performs SciBERT in some cases, the best performance for using all available entities in \method still beats the one reached by SciBERT.

 We also observe that different types of entities contribute to various tasks in dissimilar ways.
 For example, the use of author information is particularly helpful for affiliation prediction but not very useful in FOS prediction.
 On the other hand, the field of study (FOS) inputs, work pretty well in venue prediction but provide marginal improvements to affiliation prediction.